JerichoQuiroz/Python-Predicting-Used-Car-Prices/README.md

 **Python Machine Learning Model Development:** Created a regression predictor to correctly predict used car prices based on ~86 features.

-- **Data Preprocessing:** Applied dummy encoding for categorical variables and ordinal encoding for features with large value range.
+- **Data Preprocessing:** Applied dummy encoding for categorical variables and ordinal encoding for features that had a large range of values.
 Cleaned, transformed and imputed missing data to prepare for model training.

 - **Feature Engineering:** Created new features based on existing ones to improve model accuracy.